-I’m over 35, so keeping up with the public feuding that regularly plays out between pop star Taylor Swift and a raft of other ridiculously rich and famous people—namely Kanye West, Kim Kardashian, and Katy Perry—is an exercise that tends to activate my brain’s auto “zone-out” mode.
+Keeping up with the public feuding that regularly plays out between pop star Taylor Swift and a raft of other ridiculously rich and famous people—namely Kanye West, Kim Kardashian, and Katy Perry—isn’t my idea of fun.

-But plenty of Swifties (the cutesy name for Swift’s army of fans) delight in the drama.
-And now they can show solidarity with their pop idol by donning fashion rings that reflect her ongoing struggles with being so darn enviable by her contemporaries.
+But plenty of Swifties (the cutesie name for Swift’s army of fans) delight in the drama.
+And now they can show solidarity with their pop idol by donning fashion rings that reflect her ongoing struggles with being so darned enviable.

 Swift debuted a merchandise store last week to coincide with the release of the first song off her forthcoming album, Reputation, the gleefully vengeful “Look What You Made Me Do” (its video is worth a stream, if only to see Swift eating diamonds, à la Kim Kardashian).

-The shop includes a few fashion products with snake motifs, including two $60 fashion rings (currently sold out) depicting bedazzled snakes.
+The shop includes a few fashion products with snake motifs, including two $60 fashion rings that are currently sold out that depict bedazzled snakes.
 Swift wears a similar white metal ring in her new video.

 Top and above: Taylor Swift Snake ring, $60, from the artist’s new merchandise site; a similar style on her finger in the “Look What You Made Me Do” video